How to Cook a Ham {Baked Ham with Glaze}

 Instructions

-- Remove the ham from the refrigerator 1 hour before cooking.
+- Remove the ham from the fridge 1 hour before cooking.
+Preheat the oven to 350ºF.
+10 pound fully cooked spiral sliced bone-in ham

-- Continue baking them ham, basting with the honey glaze every 15 minutes until the internal temperature of the ham reaches 140 degrees Fahrenheit.
-This will take about 10-15 minutes per pound of fully cooked ham.
-Plan for about 90-120 minutes of cooking for a ham.
+- Baste the surface of the ham with juices and brush with ham glaze.
+Bake again for 20 minutes.
+Continue baking the ham, basting the outside of the ham with the honey glaze every 15 minutes until the internal temperature of the ham reaches 140 degrees Fahrenheit.
+Test with an internal probe thermometer.
+The cook time is about 10-15 minutes per pound of fully cooked ham.
+Plan for about 90-120 minutes of cooking for a ham, depending on the size of ham you have.

 - Remove the ham from the oven and allow it to rest covered for 10-15 minutes.
+Baste with the remaining glaze right before serving.

 Video